HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (863) 658-4567 LIVE CHAT

 - Be signed by 2 or 3 witnesses who will not inherit anything on the will

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (863) 658-4567 to discuss your needs with a funeral professional.
+Steele's Family Funeral Services is available to help guide you toward the answers and assistance you need.
+Call us at (863) 658-4567 to discuss your needs with a funeral professional.